aarkue/tiptap-math-extension/README.md

 ## Usage
 See the demo at `/example` for a quick introduction on how to use this package.
 There is currently no `npmjs.org` package published, but meanwhile, this extension can also be quickly installed from GitHub directly using `npm`.
+For example, it can be installed using [gitpkg.now.sh](https://gitpkg.now.sh) using the command `npm install 'https://gitpkg.now.sh/aarkue/tiptap-math-extension/packages/tiptap-math-extension?main'` and then `cd`ing into the node_modules/... folder and running `npm install` and `npm run build`.

 ## Features
 ### Display Inline LaTeX